Accusation

 An accusation is a statement by one person asserting that another person or entity has done something improper.
 The person who makes the accusation is an accuser, while the subject against whom it is made is the accused.
-Whether a statement is interpreted as an accusation relies on the social environment in which it is made:
+Whether a statement is interpreted as an accusation may rely on the social environment in which it is made:

 An accusation can be made in private or in public, to the accused person alone, or to other people with or without the knowledge of the accused person.
 An accuser can make an accusation with or without evidence; the accusation can be entirely speculative, and can even be a false accusation, made out of malice, for the purpose of harming the reputation of the accused.

-Perceptions
+Perceptions and reactions

 The perceived strength of an accusation is affected by the trustworthiness of the accuser.
 For example, in investigative journalism:

+Responses to accusations vary, and may include confession to the assertion, but also often manifest as "a state of denial, minimalization, or externalization".

 Accusations and public relations

 In journalism, the reporting of an accusation is commonly balanced with an effort to obtain a response to the accusation by the accused person or entity:

 There is therefore usually an opportunity for the subject of an accusation to respond to it.
 An accusation made against a corporation is often treated as a public relations event, in which a business is accused of wrongdoing in order to influence its behavior.